morgana-x/Teardown-External-Services-Integration/README.md

 # Teardown-External-Services-Integration

-Example of how teardown lua mods can be integrated with external services
+Example of how teardown lua mods can be integrated with external services using prefab xml files